CreateaFreeWebsite with Responsive Design Tutorials

 You will copy and paste HTML5 code into NotePad or Linux based text editor, then enhance its appearance using CSS (cascading style sheets).

-RWD means if some one pulls the page up on a desk top or laptop it will display like the picture above.
+Responsive Web Design means if some one pulls the page up on any size device will display like one of the two pictures shown here.

 Get Organized!!!